kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## About
 **pistar-lastqso is a tool to monitor DMR and YSF traffic (including DMR2YSF and YSF2DMR cross-modes) on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
 Written as a bash shell script (with a few lines of python), no web browser or other GUI client is required.**

-## Preliminary Support for NXDN, D-Star, and P25
-**As of version 3.0, pistar-lastqso now contains limited support for NXDN, D-Star, and P25.
-As I do not own radios of these types, I have no way to replicate for parsing, the log entrie needed for RF-based traffic (from the radio to the hotspot).
-I have, however, been able to create the log entries for network-based traffic (from the network to the hotspot).**

 **For each QSO (all modes), the program displays the following data:**
 - The localized Time and Date of the contact